andrewbrown31/WxSysLib/docs/contributing.rst

 Documentation
 ------------------
-All submissions should include documentation descriptions.
+All submissions should include well-structured documentation of all the functions and recipes.
 Documentation in WxSysLib is handled in three parts.

-1. In-line utility function documentation
+1. docstring function documentation

-2. In-line recipe documentation
+2. In-line recipe commentary documentation

 3. readthedocs documentation